openstack/storlets/doc/source/writing_and_deploying_storlets.rst

 We support two types of dependencies:

 #.
 External libraries or modules that
-   are native to the storlet langauge
+   are native to the storlet language

 #.
 Executables dependency that the storlet code
    can execute.